juntao/arenztopia/content/news/Issue 37.md

 Olb City Announcer: Hi!
 Thanks for coming!
 Could you tell us a bit about the history of your bakery?

 Meilleur Acel: Sure!
 So it all started when my grandmother decided to open a bakery in New Paris, after she had immigrated there from France in the 1950s.
 She was a truly amazing chef!
 Whenever I wandered past the kitchen while she was cooking, she would drag me over and show me how to bake bread from scratch, weather I wanted to have a cooking lesson or not.
-Unfortunately, my grandmother opassed away when I was 13, and from then on my mom taught me.
+Unfortunately, my grandmother passed away when I was 13, and from then on my mom taught me.
 My dad had passed away of cancer only two months before I was born, so we donate 25% of our bakery's profits to cancer research at the Department of Medicine at Arenztopia University.

 OCA: I am so sorry for your losses, could you tell us a bit about your famous deal with Dripping Cone?